 Lead scoring is a way to identify your sales prospects that are most likely to buy.
 Using a combination of factors that measure level of interest and quality of fit, a lead scoring system automatically sorts your leads from hottest to coldest.

 For example, if you use email marketing, you can score leads based on if and how often they read your emails.
 In this guide, we show you how to set up your own lead scoring system, including how to automatically track email opens, link clicks, and more using CRM products, such as Freshsales CRM, which sponsored this article.
+Freshsales’ lead scoring system can rank leads automatically based on the source, location and web activity of every lead, so your sales team can first reach out to the one they’re most likely to close.
+Click here to start a free trial.

 How Lead Scoring Works